 The Company's qualified and non-qualified defined contribution savings plans for its U.S.-based employees contain a discretionary profit sharing component that enables the Company, should it elect to do so, to make discretionary profit sharing contributions.
 For 2015, the Company made discretionary profit sharing contributions to the Savings Plan and Excess Savings Plan of \$4.8 million (of which \$3.7 million was paid in 2015 and \$1.1 million was paid in January 2016), or 3% of eligible compensation, which was credited on a quarterly basis.
 For 2014, the Company made discretionary profit sharing contributions to the Savings Plan and Excess Savings Plan of \$4.0 million (of which \$3.1 million was paid in 2014 and \$0.9 million was paid in January 2015), or 3% of eligible compensation, which was credited on a quarterly basis.
-In 2013, the Company made discretionary profit sharing contributions to the Savings Plan and Excess Savings Plan and Excess Savings Plan of \$4.0 million (of which \$3.1 million was paid in 2014 and \$0.9 million was paid in January 2015), or 3% of eligible compensation, which was credited on a quarterly basis.
-In 2013, the Company made discretionary profit sharing contributions to the Savings Plan and Excess Savings Plan of \$4.1 million (of which \$3.2 million was paid in 2013 and \$0.9 million (of which \$3.2 million was paid in 2013), or 3% of eligible compensation, which was credited on a quarterly basis.
+In 2013 and \$0.9 million was paid in January 2014), or 3% of eligible compensation, which was credited on a quarterly basis.